15

 Dynamic ads are best for B2C companies and ecommerce shops that offer a wide variety of products, especially when it comes to remarketing.
 That said, B2B companies that offer many services can also benefit from them.

-Need help figuring this out?
+Need help figuring out google display ads?
 We've run ads for 100+ startups, we can help.

 Targeting methods